Skip to content

 As you are completing your website audit, you will start identifying where there is opportunity for improvements for your future web work.

-Qualitative Research - User Research: After you have identified some of the areas of opportunity though your audit, the next step is proactively reaching out to your existing users to learn more about them, gain a better understanding of who they are and find ways to improve.
+Qualitative Research - User Research: After you have identified some of the areas of opportunity through your audit, the next step is proactively reaching out to your existing users to learn more about them, gain a better understanding of who they are and find ways to improve.

 As you’re collecting new user research, it will help you validate the assumptions you put in your original persona profiles and will likely give you additional information to include.

-HubSpot- UX Designer
+Austin knight HubSpot- UX Designer image

 Fundamental Assumptions: Using what you’ve learned in all of the previous steps, you can now start forming some fundamental assumptions about your users.